PTB-SR/ocdb/docs/usecases.rst

 For more options, *e.g.* a full BibTeX record, see the `bibrecord package <https://bibrecord.docs.till-biskup.de/>`_.

-In case of no separate reference for a substance/material, a general reference to the OCDB should be returned, probably https://zenodo.org/doi/10.5281/zenodo.5602718.
+In case of no separate reference for a substance/material, a general reference to the `OCDB <OCDB_>`_ should be returned, probably https://zenodo.org/doi/10.5281/zenodo.5602718.

 Accessing relevant metadata